-After comparing the cost and features of 129 policies offered by 52 insurers, Canstar presented us with one of only five national awards for Outstanding Value Home & Contents Insurance in 2020.
+After comparing the cost and features of 129 policies offered by 52 insurers, Canstar presented us with the National award for Outstanding Value Home & Contents Insurance for the fourth year in a row in 2020.

-We've also won Money magazine's Best of the Best title for Home & Contents Insurance four years running (2017–20); and a Mozo Experts Choice award for Exceptional Value Home & Contents Insurance (2019 and 2020).
+We've also won numerous state level Canstar Awards across Home & Contents Insurance in 2020 and Mozo’s Experts Choice award for Exceptional Value Home & Contents Insurance (2019 and 2020).

 Frequently asked questions

 I'm a landlord — what am I covered for?

 Budget Direct home insurance covers you for, among other things: